santiHerranz/SumoFighters/readme.md

 - Evade, same as pursue but in the opposite direction
 - Attack, Seek and push him out of the ring
 - Defend, face opponent and push when contact
+- Agressive defend, face opponent and push strong when contact
 - Remote control

 ## Energy